 For one 11-inch x 1-inch tart pan with removable bottom

-- Add the flour, sugar and salt to the bowl of the food processor, pulse to combine.
+- Place the flour, sugar and salt in the bowl of the food processor, pulse to combine.

-- Add the butter pieces and process the mixture until it looks like fine sand.
+- Distribute the butter pieces over the flour mixture and process the until it looks like fine sand.

-- In a small dish, whisk the egg yolks, cream and vanilla together then pulse the processor as you add the egg mixture through the feed tube.
+- In a small dish, whisk the egg yolks, cream and vanilla together and add to the mixture.
 Pulse just until the mixture is crumbly.

 - Tip the pastry mixture into the tart pan.
-With your fingers or the bottom of a flat-bottomed measuring cup, press the mixture firmly and evenly over the bottom and up the sides of the pan.
-The back of a teaspoon works well in pressing and smoothing the dough to the sides.
+With your fingers or the back of a tablespoon, press dough up the sides of the pan.
+Use the bottom of a flat-bottomed measuring cup to press the mixture firmly and evenly over the bottom of the tart pan.

 - Prick the dough with a fork and place the tart pan on a baking sheet then set it into the freezer for 30-minutes to firm up.